 In the Message type field, select Response.

-Parse the key to the Recipient field and enter This email has been sent successfully as a response in the Message text field:
+Parse the data pill to the Recipient field and enter This email has been sent successfully as a response in the Message text field:

 The journey we configured until this point was for a proper valid response.
 What about handling the exception in case of invalid user input, i.e., email address?
 The Catch block will help to do so.
 As Facebook Messenger is the go-to app in our use case, we will configure for one more time to handle the exception: